pboivin/filament-peek/README.md

 <a href="https://packagist.org/packages/pboivin/filament-peek"><img src="https://img.shields.io/packagist/l/pboivin/filament-peek" alt="License"></a>
 </p>

 A Filament plugin to add a full-screen preview modal to your Edit pages.
 The modal can be used before saving to preview a modified record.
-It supports live previews with the Builder field or any other field, by arranging the form and the preview area side by side.

 ![Screenshots of the edit page and preview modal](./art/01-demo.jpg)